infernojs/inferno-website/src/docs/api/inferno-test-utils.md

 ## Overview

-`InfernoTestUtils` makes it easy to test Inferno component in the test framework of your choice.
-Facebook use [Jest](https://facebook.github.io/jest/) which can be learned through the Jest website's [React Tutorial](http://facebook.github.io/jest/docs/tutorial-react.html#content), but Inferno core uses [Mocha](https://www.mochajs.org).
+`InfernoTestUtils` makes it easy to test Inferno components in the test framework of your choice.
+Facebook uses [Jest](https://facebook.github.io/jest/) which can be learned through the Jest website's [React Tutorial](http://facebook.github.io/jest/docs/tutorial-react.html#content), but Inferno core uses [Mocha](https://www.mochajs.org).

 > Note:
 >